Dodamanisagar/PowerBI-Project-1-HR-Analytics-Dashboard/README.md

 # PowerBI-Project-1-HR-Analytics-Dashboard

-🚀 Exciting Project Update: Enhancing Employee Performance and Retention with HR Analytics! 📊

-I'm thrilled to share my journey on a project inspired by Rishabh Mishra, focused on empowering organisations to boost employee performance and reduce attrition.
-The objective is Crafting a dynamic and interactive HR Analytics dashboard using the power of Microsoft Power BI! 🎯

-My journey so far has been filled with learning and growth:
+This is my first PowerBI dashboard!

+##🎯 OBJECTIVE
+Help an organization to improve employee performance and improve employee retention (reduce attrition) by creating a HR Analytics dashboard.

+##🚀 THE JOURNEY
-✅ Data Cleaning & Processing in Power BI
+- Data Cleaning & Processing in Power BI
-✅ Setting up a Powerful Power BI Dashboard
+- Power BI Dashboard Setup
-✅ Importing and Manipulating Data
+- Import data in Power BI
-✅ Harnessing the Power of Power Query
+- Power Query in Power BI
-✅ Basic DAX for Calculations and Measures
-✅ Crafting Insightful Charts
+- DAX in Power BI - Measures and Calculations in Power BI
+- Charts in Power BI
-✅ Implementing Filters and Slicers
+- Filters and Slicers in Power BI
-✅ Creating an Engaging Dashboard
+- Dashboard in Power BI
-✅ Efficiently Exporting the Power BI Dashboard
+- Export Power BI Dashboard
+- Insights from Dashboard

-ℹ️ This dashboard is completely dynamic and interactive and is operated by using the filters. ℹ️ It displays key insights related to employee attrition, attrition rate, attrition by education, attrition by age, attrition by salary slab, attrition by job role etc...
+ℹ️ This dashboard is completely dynamic and interactive and is operated by using the filters. ℹ️ It displays key insights related to employee attritions, attrition rate, attrition by education, attrition by age, attrition by salary slab, attrition by job role etc.

-The tool of choice for this project: Microsoft Power BI, a game-changer in the world of data analytics.
+###🛠 TOOL USED
+Microsoft PowerBI